scriptabuild/eventstore/docs/index.md

 ## Read/write models vs. Read models

-A read/write model allows you to work with existing data in an eventlog in a persisent way.
+A _read/write model_ allows you to work with existing data in an eventlog in a persisent way.
 Any changes made through the model are stored to the eventlog as an ordered and transactional item.

-A read model allows you to work with a model created by replaying the event logs.
+A _read model_ allows you to work with a model created by replaying the event logs.
 Any changes made to a read only model will be lost when the model is "closed".

+You can also have the concept of a _write only_ model.
+In this case, you don't actually need to build a model, so the simplest way to implement this is by just using the `log(eventName, eventData)` and `logBlock(action)` methods.

 ## Transactional